chacetrev10/OS_PA2/README.md

 1)Download files

 2)sudo make -C /lib/modules/$(uname -r)/build M=$PWD modules
-(This will create kernel module which allows you to insert module into kernel)
+(This will compile the the module and create kernel module which allows you to insert module into kernel)

 3)sudo insmod pa2_char_driver.ko